Ductile fracture in functionally graded materials: Insight into crack behavior within the gradient interface: Introduction

 While recent studies in molecular dynamics have better informed engineering design with gradient alloys \cite{GAO2023258,Mitra}, these studies provide little insight on fracture and other end-of-life phenomena.
 Recent advances in phase field ductile fracture models \cite{Agrawal, RUNNELS2021110065} provide the basis for new insights into these phenomena.
 While some work has been conducted on ductile phase field fracture \cite{AZINPOUR2023103906}, we specifically aim to study crack growth within a graded region.

-In this work, we present the implementation and preliminary verification of ductility into a phase field model which allows for efficient and accurate computation of fracture in FGMs.
+In this work, we present the implementation and preliminary verification of ductility into a phase field model which allows for efficient and accurate computation of fracture in metal FGMs.
 The paper is structured as follows.
-Section 2 is divided into 2 sections.
-(1) the definition and implementation of a functional gradient, and (2) the robust strong form mechanics solver.
+Section \ref{Sec:Methodology} is divided into 2 sections.
+(1) We discuss the phase field formulation of ductile fracture, and (2) the numerical implementation of J2 Plasticity in a near-singular finite difference solver.
 Following, in Section \ref{Sec: Problem Formulation}, we discuss the problem setup, materials selection, and interfaces.
-Following, in Section \ref{Sec:Results}, we show the importance of incorporating ductility into phase field models for functionally graded materials, and then present several example simulations of cracks passing through functionally graded interfaces are presented.
+Following, in Section \ref{Sec:Results}, we show the importance of incorporating ductility into phase field models for functionally graded materials, and then present several example simulations of cracks passing through functionally graded interfaces.
 We use the results of this to provide an estimate of three differing fracture regimes in functionally graded materials.